dglava/obquit/README.md

 * gtk3

 ##### What works
-- custom command assignment (uses systemd's systemctl by default)
+- Custom command assignment (uses systemd's systemctl by default)
-- supports real (when using a compositor) and fake (doesn't need a compositor) transparency
+- Supports real (when using a compositor) and fake (doesn't need a compositor) transparency
-- keyboard shortcuts
+- Keyboard shortcuts

 ##### What needs improvement
-- probably a lot of stuff
+- Pretty much works as intended

 ##### How to use
-`python setup.py install`
+- `python setup.py install`
+- Edit the config file in /etc/obquit/obquit.conf
+- Run `obquit` or bind it to a keyboard shortcut

 ![](http://s15.postimg.org/ifenvwm4b/image.png)